Olympus E-M5 II vs Leica TL2

 - More modern: Reflects 2 years and 5 months of technical progress since the E-M5 II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (14 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-M5 II emerges as the winner of the contest (16 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Olympus E-M5 II vs Leica TL2